-AMENDMENTS 1 100 Code section(s) In the Coastal Zone, Coastal development permits for residential additions and second attack the project of the control of the contr 13.20.100 accessory structures greater than 500 square feet outside the appeal jurisdiction will be processed as Level IV Approvals, with the exception that any request from the public for a public hearing will trigger a Level V review.
+AMENDMENTS Code section(s) In the Coastal Zone, Coastal development permits for residential additions and 13.20.100 accessory structures greater than 500 square feet outside the appeal jurisdiction will be processed as Level IV Approvals, with the exception that any request from the public for a public hearing will trigger a Level V review.
 (Benefits properties that don't qualify for an exclusion, including rural properties, scenic areas, etc. Previously required a Level V approval.)